tedtran6/Moving-Average-Chart-Plotly/README.md

 ## Notes
 The backtest that I made in this example was not very routine.
 I could have optimized it better.
 But the results were fine though.
 I also only backtested on one stock, so this wasn't a good test on the strategy in general.

+I want to redo this charting and strategy comparisson more properly than I've done so here.
+I feel like I could've done a bit better.

 Below are some pictures of charts created.

 *some charting practice, no strategy in place*